Fear of the Dentist is a Common Problem

 - Office Environment: The office environment should appear friendly with soothing colors and artwork on the walls.
 Furnishings should be comfortable and not too clinical looking.
 Staff should be friendly and helpful.
 Typical dental smells should be reduced.
-We find that often anxiety relief comes from just providing a distraction, such as noise cancelling headphones while watching a good movie, or listening to great music
+We find that often anxiety relief comes from just providing a distraction, such as noise-canceling headphones while watching a good movie, or listening to great music

 - Dental Sedation: Sedation is the option when a patient needs something more.
 A mild sedative form of gas (Inhalation sedation) works for some.
 For others, it may be stronger forms of sedation, with a combination of oral conscious sedation and IV sedation.

 Make sure that the dentist you will be entrusting has the proper Dental State Board Certification and is in good standing.
 Dr. Reem Kidess is a board-certified sedation dentist serving the greater Phoenix, Scottsdale, Paradise Valley, and Tempe, AZ areas.